David Pascoe: First Circuit Solicitor

-Pascoe ran for First Circuit Solicitor in 2000, unsuccessfully challenging Republican incumbent Walter Bailey.
+Pascoe ran for First Circuit Solicitor as a Democrat in 2000, unsuccessfully challenging Republican incumbent Walter Bailey.
 Upon Bailey's retirement, Robby Robbins was appointed by Governor Mark Sanford.
 Pascoe defeated Robbins in the 2004 general election.

 After taking office in 2005, Pascoe immediately put a plan together to aggressively combat violent crime in the circuit while at the same time establishing a progressive agenda to curb juvenile crime.
 He implemented a number of new programs.
 He recruited churches and organizations to start a Youth Mentor Program.
 The First Circuit Solicitor's Youth Mentor Program was recognized by the South Carolina Department of Juvenile Justice as the 2011 Diversion Program of the Year.
 Pascoe also implemented the Circuit's first youth and adult drug court programs.
 Pascoe continues to garner his reputation as being tough on violent offenders and successfully convicted and received death sentences on two murderers, Mikal Mahdi and Kenneth Justus.

 Pascoe served as President of the South Carolina Solicitor's Association from 2011 to 2013.